2016 Growing Degree Days

 Growing degree days (GDD), also known as heat units, are calculated by taking the average of the high and low temperature in a day, minus the base temperature of 50°F. The optimal number of growing degree days varies depending on the crop and maturity.
-As you can see in the charts, the southern locations of Fairfield and Red Oak have accumulated more growing degree days so far this year than the state average and the towns in the northern part of the state.
-The bottom graph shows a comparison of GDD for the years 2012 to 2015 at the various locations.
-As you can see, the state average is slightly above 2013 and 2014, but other locations such as Des Moines are actually below the previous years.
+As you can see in the graphs below, the Des Moines and Red Oak locations have accumulated more growing degree days so far this year than the northern locations.
+The bottom graph shows a comparison of GDD for the years 2012 to 2016 at the various locations.
+As you can see, the 2016 Iowa average GDD are currently ahead of 2013 and 2014, but are behind the pace of 2012 and 2015.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!